CRModders/CosmicArchive/README.md

 # Changelogs

 ## Pre-Alpha 0.1.23
+- Fixed a severe memory leak with the debug menu
+- Added missing font glyphs for Croatian
+- Added Bulgarian, Czech, and another dialect of Norwegian
+- Various localization fixes

+## Pre-Alpha 0.1.23
 - Added Turkish, Hungarian, Danish, Sicilian, Catalan, Swedish, Croatian, Italian
 - Fixed various localization issues
 - Pre-alpha text will now try to fit on screen the best it can